 A Small Room With Serious Intent

 Cork has built a serious restaurant culture over the past decade, with venues across the city exploring the intersection of Irish produce and international technique.
 That shift is visible in places like Goldie, which applies rigour to seafood, or da Mirco, which grounds Italian craft in local ingredients.
 Miyazaki operates in a different register: it uses Japanese culinary frameworks as a lens, then pushes those frameworks until they absorb local ingredients, local traditions, and in some cases local nostalgia.
-The result sits in a narrow peer set that has very few comparators in Ireland outside of Liath in Blackrock or Aniar in Galway in terms of creative ambition relative to scale.
+The result sits in a narrow comparable set that has very few comparators in Ireland outside of Liath in Blackrock or Aniar in Galway in terms of creative ambition relative to scale.

 What Happens on the Plate